 People you are likely to meet during the transition process

 Moving Up Project Coordinator

 This is a time of change for the entire household, especially if this is your oldest child about to move up.
-You should have already received a Transition pack from our office, full of information about daily life at Chauncy and how to purchase uniform.
-You will have the opportunity to meet the Year 7 team and of course your son or daughter’s form teacher on the Year 6 Parents’ Evening (usually second Thursday in July.)
+You should have already received a Transition pack from our office, full of information about daily life at Chauncy and how to purchase a uniform.
+You will have the opportunity to meet the Year 7 team and of course your son or daughter’s form teacher on the Year 6 Parents’ Evening (usually the second Thursday in July.)
 We will be selling a range of equipment that night.
 You will also be able to find out more about Chauncy and ask any questions that you may have.
-In the meantime our SENCO Mrs Lucy Saxon is attending any review meetings for pupils with statements and we have asked every primary school to let us know of any individual who might find transition particularly daunting and who would gain confidence from our Moving Up Project.
+In the meantime, our SENCO Mrs Lucy Saxon is attending any review meetings for pupils with statements and we have asked every primary school to let us know of any individual who might find transition particularly daunting and who would gain confidence from our Moving Up Project.
 We look forward to meeting you all in July and can of course be contacted by e-mail here or through the school office should you need to talk to us before then.